admirableadmin/inspiration-of-the-day/README.md

 	$ npm install vite-plugin-remove-console -D

 The npm daemon's from the `Makefile` are managed by pm2 globaly.
-[See guide](https://medium.com/idomongodb/how-to-npm-run-start-at-the-background-%EF%B8%8F-64ddda7c1f1) - Note: This is optional, otherwise you have to start npm manually.
+[See guide](https://medium.com/idomongodb/how-to-npm-run-start-at-the-background-%EF%B8%8F-64ddda7c1f1) - Note: This is optional, otherwise you have to start npm manually (`npm run dev` or `npm run preview`).

 	$ sudo npm install pm2 -g

+Tests with screenshots are done with percy and python-selenium.
+[See guide](https://docs.percy.io/docs/python-selenium) - Note: This is optional, otherwise `make test` adds no value.

+	$ sudo apt install python3-pip firefox-geckodriver
+	$ pip install percy-selenium
+	inspiration-app$ npm install --save-dev @percy/cli

 ## Deployment

-In this repo, you can simply run `make` to prepare the HTML files for deployment:
+Start a daemon for compile and hot-reload in development on [http://localhost:3000/]

 	$ make
+	$ make dev

+Start daemon for preview with added branding before production on [http://localhost:4173/]

+	$ make prod

+Run the tests with screenshots

+	$ export PERCY_TOKEN=[your-projects-token]
+	$ make test

 Now, you just need to put the `dist` directory on a web server.

+	$ make install

 ## Writing quotes

 Just edit `quotes.js` and write in your quotes.

-With `LibreOffice Calc` it is a little bit easier:
+With *LibreOffice Calc* it is a little bit easier:

 1. create a list of all days